microsoft/autogen/website/docs/contributor-guide/maintainer.md

 - Help each other and encourage mutual help.
 - Actively post and respond.
 - Keep open communication.
+- Identify good maintainer candidates from active contributors.

 ## Pull Requests

 - For new PR, decide whether to close without review.
 If not, find the right reviewers.
-The default reviewer is microsoft/autogen.
-Ask users who can benefit from the PR to review it.
+One source to refer to is the roles on Discord.
+Another consideration is to ask users who can benefit from the PR to review it.

 - For old PR, check the blocker: reviewer or PR creator.
 Try to unblock.
 Get additional help when needed.
 - When requesting changes, make sure you can check back in time because it blocks merging.